Rigidity of terminal simplices in persistent homology: Rigidity for homology classes

 \section{Rigidity for homology classes}

 As before, let $f$ be an injective filtration function on a simplicial complex $K$ and let $n$ be a positive integer.
 Assume that an $n$-cycle $\alpha$ is created when its last $n$-dimensional simplex is added at level $a$, and that the homology class $[\a]\in H_n(K_a^f)$ is born at $a$ and terminated at $b$.
+A \textbf{nullhomology} of $\alpha$ at $b$ is an $(n+1)$-chain in $K_b^f$, whose boundary is $\alpha$.

 Choose $\e<\frac{b-a}{2}$.
 Then for each $\e$-perturbation $g$ of $f$ the class $[\a]$ exists and is non-trivial in $H_n(K_r^g)$ at least for $r\in [a+\e, b-\e)$.

 For every injective filtration function $g$ at distance at most $\e<\frac{b-a}{2}$ from $f$ let $\Delta_{g,\a}$ denote the $(n+1)$-simplex in $K^g$ that terminates $[\a]$.
 Define